FluffyQuack/ja2-stracciatella/fluffy-readme.txt

 		cd _bin
 		cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchain-msvc.cmake ..

 - This will fail due to not finding SDL2.
-Fix this by opening CMakeCache.txt and doing these changes.
+Fix this by opening _bin/CMakeCache.txt and doing these changes.
 -- Replace:

 		//Path to a library.